stonefarmer9/CV/README.md

 ## Georges Le Vaillant
-{ George Le Valiant - british pronunciation}
+{ *George Le Valiant - British pronunciation* }

-I am nothing special, simply someone who wants to change their life to support a future unattainable through my previous choices.
+I am simply someone who wants to change their life to support a future unattainable through their previous choices.
 I have achieved a modest amount of success in the hotel industry, rising to dizzying heights of senior management, but now seek to change my prospects to provide a decent contribution to society and our people.
-Deciding that technology is where the true future of our societies development lies I wish to enter this industry to provide a service that will affect many positively and achieve an inner peace no longer offered to me.
+Deciding that technology is where the true future of our societies development lies I wish to enter this industry to provide a service that will affect many positively and achieve an inner peace no longer available to me from that which has passed.

 ## Projects
 |Project Name|Description|Tech|Tests|Timeframe|